 5.3.5 Updating ATSSS parameters

-A PGW-C+SMF may update ATSSS parameters as specified in clause 5.2.4 and include the updated MAI in the extended protocol configuration options IE with the ATSSS response with the length of two octets PCO parameter.
-The updated MAI in the extended protocol configuration options IE with the ATSSS response with the length of two octets PCO parameter is sent to the UE during the EPS bearer context modification according to clause 6.4.3 of 3GPP TS 24.301 [10].
+A PGW-C+SMF may update ATSSS parameters as specified in clause 5.2.4 over non-3GPP access.
+The PGW-C+SMF may also include the updated MAI or the updated network steering functionalities information or both in the extended protocol configuration options IE with the ATSSS response with the length of two octets PCO parameter.
+The updated MAI or the updated network steering functionalities information or both in the extended protocol configuration options IE with the ATSSS response with the length of two octets PCO parameter is sent to the UE during the EPS bearer context modification according to clause 6.4.3 of 3GPP TS 24.301 [10].

 5.3.6 A/Gb mode or Iu mode Interworking

 Upon inter-system change from S1 mode to A/Gb mode or Iu mode, for a PDN connection which was established as a user-plane resource of an MA PDU session: